-Music Technology is often taken in parallel to Music; students with an acoustics and interest in sound engineering have taken physics while others have used it as a partner to art or taken it as a less academic foil to a brace of more traditional This subjects. practical course can be а good introduction to the world of recording and students have gone on to study recording and popular music at degree level.
-N.B.
-Music Technology is not recognised by some top universities.
+Music Technology is often taken in parallel to Music; students with an interest in acoustics and sound engineering have taken physics while others have used it as a partner to art or taken it as a less academic foil to a brace more traditional subjects.
+This practical course be good can introduction to the world of recording and students have gone on to study recording and popular music at degree level.
 It can form a first step into a career in the recording and popular music industries.